WWF War Zone

 WWF War Zone is a professional wrestling video game developed by Iguana West and released by Acclaim Entertainment in 1998 for the PlayStation, Nintendo 64, and Game Boy.
-The game features wrestlers from the World Wrestling Federation (WWF, now WWE).
+The game features wrestlers from the World Wrestling Federation (WWF) and was the first graphical 3D game based on the WWF.

+Because development of the game began in 1997, it has a number of wrestlers who had already departed the WWF by the time it was released in the summer of 1998, most notably Bret Hart.
 The game was followed by a sequel, WWF Attitude, released in 1999.

 Gameplay

 WWF War Zone features a gameplay system in which players must grapple with their opponent and perform a series of presses on the directional pad then a button press to perform wrestling maneuvers.
 WWF War Zone also features audio commentary provided by Vince McMahon and Jim Ross.

 A variety of modes are available.
 The single player game is highlighted by the "WWF Challenge" mode in which the player selects a character and challenges for WWF titles by beating other wrestlers.
 Sometimes previously defeated wrestlers will challenge the player to a "Grudge match."
 These matches will usually be weapons or cage matches.
 After winning the championship, the player can then defend it against a series of challengers.
 Various multiplayer options are available such as a free-for-all, two-on-two cage matches, and tornado tag team matches.
 The game also has a number of unlockable features such as hidden characters.
 War Zone also includes a training mode in which the player can freely practice the moves of their chosen wrestler.
 Other gameplay options are also available exclusively in the Nintendo 64 version - gauntlet matches in which players challenge a series of opponents one after the other and Royal Rumble, in which the player must eliminate numerous wrestlers by throwing them over the top rope.
 Exhibition matches against the computer can also be played, but the computer opponent is always chosen at random.

 War Zone also has a create-a-player feature.
 It allows for players to create a custom wrestler, entering a name, customizing various attributes and choosing theme music.
 Wrestlers of both genders can be created, with various options for skin and muscle tone, as well as body type and in-ring apparel.
-Individual maneuvers cannot be chosen though and an entire set of moves must be copied from one of the game's existing wrestlers.
+Individual maneuvers cannot be chosen, though, and an entire set of moves must be copied from one of the game's existing wrestlers.